mtplr/blacomcalc/README.md

 * At the end of the input file it is possible to leave a blank line or write `end` for completion.

-* Bonds must be written in the input file as you expect the sorting in the final `BLA.dat` plot file, i.e.: if the single bond between atoms 1 and 2 `1 2 s` in the input is in position `14` of the molecule block, it will be the 14th bond in the final `BLA.dat` plot file.
+* Bonds must be written in the input file as you expect the sorting in the final `BLA.csv` plot file, i.e.: if the single bond between atoms 1 and 2 `1 2 s` in the input is in position `14` of the molecule block, it will be the 14th bond in the final `BLA.csv` plot file.

 * If needed, it is possible to average specific bonds.
 In that case, those will be counted as single or double bond for BLA calculation.
 It suffices to write `avs` (that means *"average bond calculation to sum up to single bonds"*) followed by a number.
-They must be written **at the end of the molecule block** and **sequentially**, this way they will be replaced in the `BLA.dat` file with final averaged bonds.
+They must be written **at the end of the molecule block** and **sequentially**, this way they will be replaced in the `BLA.csv` file with final averaged bonds.
 For example, in context:
     ```
     #M
     12 13 s